-The issuers that relied most on registered direct offerings for capital-raising were companies in the healthcare, technology, industrial, and financial services sectors.
-These are sectors in which companies need to access the capital markets frequently and in which companies may face stock price volatility that may cause them to consider relying on registered direct offerings.
-The market capitalization of the companies that relied on registered direct offerings for their funding varied significantly on a year-to-year basis from 2015 to 2018.
+The issuers that relied most on registered direct offerings were healthcare, technology, and industrial companies.
+In 2019, companies in the healthcare sector were most active.
+There were 116 healthcare offerings in 2019 raising an aggregate of approximately \$694.7 million.
+By contrast, technology companies accounted for 34 offerings raising aggregate proceeds of approximately \$237.4 million.
+The market capitalization of the companies that relied on registered direct offerings varied significantly on a year-to-year basis from 2015 to 2019.